POXZASY/CS-375-Group-Project/README.md

 # CS-375-Group-Project
-Group work for CS 375 with Miguel Gomez and Nick Pelligrino
+Group work for CS 375 with Miguel Gomez and Nick Pellegrino